What is an Ecommerce business?

 The physical store has considerable running costs such as inventory management, rent, etc. Therefore, starting up a retail store can cost you a leg and an arm.
 The financial cost of setting up and running an e-commerce business is comparatively low.
 It is one of the reasons why online stores have lower prices.

 It translates into higher margins, too.

-A physical store is likely to be open at a specified time and in a particular location.
+A physical store will likely be open at a specified time and in a particular location.
 An online shop is open 24×7.
-You will be making sales even when there is no one to attend to customers.
+You will be making sales even when no one attends to customers.

 The feature alone improves your chances of sales and revenue.
 Your store works while you are sleeping.